 Special Thenga Chammanthi

-It reminds me of the Good Friday Kanji we used to have in Dubai.
+It reminds me of the Holy week activities we had in Dubai.
+On Palm Sunday, we make Kozhukatta and prepare Pesaha Appam and Paal on Maundy Thursday followed by Kanji on Good Friday.
 We have a lot of relatives there and after the Way of the Cross in the church, we would gather usually at Jibu’s Uncle’s home and do another Way of the Cross and other prayers and have Kanji.
 Good Friday is observed as a day of fasting, and Kanji is the only meal of the day.
 Every year, we had this wonderful practice and the love and warmth of family members made it a very special occasion.
 Still miss all of them dearly!!

 Coming back to Thenga Chammanthi, all ingredients together make it special and delicious, but care should be taken while adding tamarind and ginger, too much of which will overpower other flavors.
 You may also like my Nellikka Cammanthi, Unakka chemmeen Chammanthi which goes well with rice.
 Also try my special Onion Tomato Chutney and spicy Red chutney which are great combination with Idlis and Dosas.
 Hope you enjoy this special Thenga Chammanthi!!